Pharmacogenomics Before Surgery: Genes and Pain Relief

 1. Get tested before your procedure date.
 If you have 23andMe or AncestryDNA raw data, you can generate a pharmacogenomic report in minutes.
 If you need clinical-grade testing, allow 1–2 weeks for lab results.

 2. Review your results.
-Focus on CYP2D6 metabolizer phenotype, OPRM1 receptor status, and CYP2C9 metabolizer phenotype.
-Understanding what these mean is covered in our guide to reading your report.
+Focus on OPRM1 receptor status and CYP2C9 metabolizer phenotype.
+If you had clinical-grade testing, your CYP2D6 metabolizer phenotype is the other key line — note that a consumer raw-data analysis cannot supply it, since CYP2D6 status depends on structural variants an array cannot detect.
+Understanding what these mean is covered in our guide to reading your results.

 3. Share results with your anesthesiologist.
 Do this during your pre-operative consultation, not on the day of surgery.
-The clinician summary included in the report is designed to be reviewed in under a minute.
+The provider-ready summary in your results is designed to be reviewed in under a minute.

-4. Bring a printed copy to the hospital.
+4. Bring your results to the hospital.
 Even if your anesthesiologist reviewed the results during pre-op, the provider managing your post-operative pain may be different.
-Having a copy in your chart ensures continuity.
+Having them in your chart ensures continuity.

 5. Ask specific questions.
 "Given my CYP2D6 status, will codeine/tramadol work for me?" is a concrete question your surgeon can act on.
 "I had genetic testing" without specifics is less useful.